lindaprotocol/documentation-en/docs/api/http.md

 * `owner_address`: The address of the transaction initiator.
 * `receiver_address`: The recipient account from which resources are being reclaimed.
-* `balance`: The amount of TRX whose corresponding resource share will be undelegated, in sun.
+* `balance`: The amount of LIND whose corresponding resource share will be undelegated, in sun.
 * `resource`: The type of resource to undelegate, `BANDWIDTH` or `ENERGY`.
 * `Permission_id` (optional): Specifies the ID of the Account Management Permission used to sign the transaction.
 * `visible` (optional): Sets the address format. `true` for Base58Check, `false` (or omitted) for HexString.